liferay/liferay-central-test-2/modules/README.markdown

 	3. `ext { ... }` block.
 	4. Task creation: `task taskName(type: TaskType)` or simply `task taskName` for default tasks.
 Don't declare the task dependencies here.
+	5. Project property assignments, like `sourceCompatibility`.
-	5. Variables used globally by the whole script, like a URL or a relative path.
+	6. Variables used globally by the whole script, like a URL or a relative path.
-	6. Blocks `{ ... }` to configure tasks, extension objects, etc. These must be sorted alphabetically.
+	7. Blocks `{ ... }` to configure tasks, extension objects, etc. These must be sorted alphabetically.
 * Inside a block `{ ... }`:
 	* If variables are needed, declare them inside the block at the beginning.